webexpress-framework/WebExpress/doc/development_guide.md

 |Time zones     |Support for time zones when displaying times.
 |Number formats |Support the different representation of decimal and thousands separators, as well as different currencies, weights and measurements.

 The `InternationalizationManager` is a central component responsible for managing the translation of texts within the application.
 It reads the language files and provides the `I18N` function to access the translations.
+This following UML diagram offers an overview of the architecture of the `InternationalizationManager`:

 ```
 ╔WebExpress.Core═══════════════════════════════════════════════════════════════════════╗